Keyne: Life

-Keyne was one of the 12 daughters of the Welsh king Brychan of Brycheiniog in what is now South Wales (A different source, De Situ Brecheniauc, says that he actually had 24 daughters, all of whom were saints).
+Keyne was one of the 12 daughters of the Welsh king Brychan of Brycheiniog in what is now South Wales (A different source, De Situ Brecheniauc, says that he actually had 24 daughters, all of whom were saints.)
 Although she was a great beauty and received many offers of marriage, Keyne took a vow of virginity and pursued a religious life (hence her Welsh name, Cain Wyry, or Keyne the Maiden).

-Her vita reports that she traveled widely, and is said to have founded several oratories, including Llangeinor in mid Glamorgan, Llangunnor and Llangain in Dyfed, and Rockfield (Llangennon) in Runston, Gwent.
+Her vita reports that she travelled widely, and is said to have founded several oratories, including Llangeinor in mid-Glamorgan, Llangunnor and Llangain in Dyfed, and Rockfield (Llangennon) in Runston, Gwent.
 Eventually she is said to have crossed the Severn into Cornwall, where she resided as a hermitess for many years.
 The village of St Keyne in Cornwall is named after her and is the site of a church and a holy well which also take her name.

 Around 490, she is alleged to have visited her nephew Saint Cadoc at St Michael's Mount.
-Cadoc persuaded her to return to Wales, and healing spring marked the location where she settled and eventually died.
+Cadoc persuaded her to return to Wales, and a healing spring marked the location where she settled and eventually died.
 She died a virgin on 5 October in either 490 or 505.
 Llangeinor in Glamorgan has been proposed as a likely spot, as an ancient well is situated there, which is still said to have healing properties.

 Legacy

 Saint Keyne's feast is celebrated on 8 October, although it is also recorded as 30 September.
 She was the original patron saint of what is now St Martin-by-Looe (Penndrumm) and is linked with the River Kenwyn in Truro.
 However, her most enduring and romanticized legacy is linked to the holy well that takes its name from her, located in St Keyne, Cornwall.
 According to legend, whichever partner in a marriage drinks from the well first will have the upper hand in the marriage, and rule over the other.
-This story was known in the Middle Ages, and was memorialized in Robert Southey's poem "The Well of St Keyne."
+This story was known in the Middle Ages, and was memorialized in Robert Southey's poem "The Well of St Keyne".

 Some sources credit her as the patron saint of Keynsham in Somerset, where she is said to resided near the banks of the Avon, which was swarming with serpents and uninhabitable.
 After Saint Keyne issued a fervent prayer, the serpents were transformed to stone, and the area became habitable.
-(Today, these are considered to be the fossilized remains of ammonites).
-However, a similar miracle is also attributed to St. Hilda, and it has been suggested that Keynsham instead takes its name from "Ceagin's (Caega) Hamm."
+(Today, these are known to be the fossilized remains of ammonites).
+However, a similar miracle is also attributed to St Hilda, and it has been suggested that Keynsham instead takes its name from "Ceagin's (Caega) Hamm".

 There is a tradition that one of a pair of altars in the Berkeley Chapel in Bristol Cathedral was dedicated to St Keyna.